Angelic acid

 Angelic acid is a monocarboxylic unsaturated organic acid, mostly found in the plants of the family Apiaceae.
 It is a volatile solid with a biting taste and pungent sour odor.
 It is the cis isomer of 2-methyl-2-butenoic acid, which easily converts to the trans isomer, tiglic acid, upon heating or reaction with inorganic acids.
 The reverse transformation occurs much less readily.
 The salts and esters of angelic acid are called angelates.
 Angelic acid esters are the active components of herbal medicine used against a wide range of various health disturbances including pains, fever, gout, heartburn, etc.

 Name and discovery

-Angelic acid was first isolated by the German pharmacist Ludwig Andreas Buchner (1813–1897) in 1842 from the roots of the garden plant angelica (Angelica archangelica), which gave the acid its name.
+Angelic acid was first isolated by the German pharmacist Ludwig Andreas Buchner (1813–1897) in 1842 from the roots of garden Angelica.

 Occurrence

 Angelic acid occurs in the roots of many plants, especially of the family Apiaceae.
-These plants include Angelica archangelica, Peucedanum ostruthium (masterwort), Levisticum officinale (lovage), Euryangium sumbul and Laserpitium latifolium.
+These plants include Angelica archangelica, Peucedanum ostruthium (masterwort), Levisticum officinale (lovage), Ferula moschata (herb Sumbul) and Laserpitium latifolium.
 In the latter plant, it is present in the resin called laserpicium, and the oil of carrot also contains angelic acid.
 Sumbul plants might contain not angelic acid itself, but a larger complex which breaks into angelic acid upon processing.
 The acid can also be extracted from the oil of chamomile flowers, and 85% of Roman chamomile (Anthemis nobilis) oil consists of esters of angelic and tiglic acids; it also contains isobutyl angelate and amyl angelate.
 The acid content is highest in Angelica archangelica where it is about 0.3%.